Warriorscoder/my-page-builder/README.md

 ⚙️ App Configuration
 The app requires an installation parameter for the preview functionality (if implemented).

-previewUrl: The base URL of your frontend application's deployment (e.g., https://my-app.vercel.app).
+previewUrl: The base URL of your frontend application's deployment (https://my-page-builder-pntkhppaw-warriors-projects-7af56d98.vercel.app/).
 This is configured once during the app's installation.

 🤝 How to Use
 Open an entry of the Landing page content type.